Recognizing Impairment in the Workplace for Florida Nurses

 |(NCSBN, 2014; AANA, 2016; Toney-Butler & Siela, 2020)|

 DETECTING DRUG DIVERSION

 Diversion may occur with opened or unopened vials, partially used doses of medication that are not wasted, and medication that has been disposed of and left in sharps containers.
 The drugs most commonly diverted from healthcare settings are opioids, but there is no precise data that defines the extent of drug diversion.
-Drugs that are diverted from healthcare facilities are typically stolen to support an addiction of either the healthcare worker or an associate (Berge et al., 2012).

 - Frequent medication losses, spills, or wasting